Time-dependent rate of multicomponent dark matter: Reproducing the DAMA/LIBRA phase-2 results: The dark matter direct detection signal

-such that $\rho_2 = \rho_{\rm loc}\,r_\rho/(1+r_\rho)$.
-In this work, we focus on the DM annual modulation signal~\cite{Drukier:1986tm, Freese:1987wu}.
-For the case of two-component DM, we can write the amplitude of the annual modulation rate in a detector with target nucleus labelled by $(A,Z)$, for SI interactions, as (see for instance Refs.~\cite{HerreroGarcia:2011aa,Freese:2012xd,HerreroGarcia:2012fu,Herrero-Garcia:2015kga})
+From kinematics, the DM particle $\alpha$ ($\alpha=1,2$) is required to have a velocity larger than $v_{m,A}^{(\alpha)}=\sqrt{m_A E_{R}/(2 \mu_{\alpha A}^2)}$ to produce a recoil of energy $E_R$. $m_A$ is the mass of the nucleus, $x_A$ its mass faction in the detector, $\mu_{\alpha A}$ is the reduced DM-nucleus mass and $F_A(E_{R})$ is its nuclear form factor, for which we use the Helm parametrisation~\cite{LEWIN199687,PhysRev.104.1466}.
+In Eq.~\eqref{eq:eta} $f^{(\alpha)}_{\rm det}(\vec v, t)$ describes the distribution of DM particle velocities in the detector rest frame.
+In the following we use the SHM, i.e., a Maxwellian velocity distribution, with equal velocity dispersions for both DM components (see Ref.~\cite{Herrero-Garcia:2018qnz} for a study regarding this assumption).
+As before, the total rate is given by the sum of the contributions on each target nucleus, i.e., $\mathcal{R}(E_{R},t)=\sum_A \mathcal{R}_{A}(E_{R},t)$.
+The rate for 1DM is obtained from Eq.~\eqref{eq:rate_tot} in the limit $r_\rho=0$.

-Here $F_A(E_{R})$ is the SI nuclear form factor of element $A$, for which we use the Helm parametrisation~\cite{LEWIN199687,PhysRev.104.1466}. $x_A$ is the mass fraction of the target A in the detector.
-The total modulation amplitude is given by $\mathcal{M}(E_{R})=\sum_A \mathcal{M}_{A}(E_{R})$.
-The modulated amplitude for DM consisting of just one component is obtained from Eq.~\eqref{eq:rate_tot} in the limit $r_\rho=r_\sigma=0$.
+In this work we deal with the time-dependent signal caused by the motion of the Earth around the Sun~\cite{Drukier:1986tm, Freese:1987wu}.
+The total differential event rate can be decomposed as (see for instance Refs.~\cite{HerreroGarcia:2011aa,Freese:2012xd,HerreroGarcia:2012fu,Herrero-Garcia:2015kga})

-In the following we use the label $\alpha=1,2$ for the two DM components.
-In addition to the local energy densities, the astrophysics enters in Eq.~\eqref{eq:rate_tot} through
+where $\bar R^{(\alpha)}_{A}$ is the time-averaged rate and $\mathcal{M}^{(\alpha)}_{A} (E_{R},t)$ the time-dependent signal.
+In the following we assume that all the time-dependence stems from the velocity of the Earth $v_e(t)$, which is a reasonable assumption for the time scales of direct detection experiments.
+For isotropic and sufficiently smooth DM haloes, to leading order on $v_e(t)$,\footnote{A nonsinusoidal modulation is expected when higher-order harmonics, which are, however, suppressed by extra powers of $v_e$ , are considered~\cite{Chang:2011eb,Lee:2013wza,Bozorgnia:2014dqa}.} the time-dependent signal consists of the annual modulation,